 This is my story.
 My friends who know me really well might tell you that you could sum up the mystery of Bobby Boyd with two words: hamburgers and Hermés.
 I had humble beginnings, and even though I’ve enjoyed a lot of success today, I know that no matter how big you get, you are never too good for your roots.

 I grew up near San Francisco in a small beach town called Pacifica.
 Growing up in California, I had a lot of diverse experiences that shaped me at an early age.
-Not many people know this about me, but my home life was far from the glitz and glam you see on television when my husband and I are selling homes on Bravo’s Million Dollar Listing.
+Not many people know this about me, but my home life was far from the glitz and glam you see on television.
 In fact, it’s something that I don’t really like to share with people, except for you of course.

 While I won’t spill all the tea, my childhood home was a place where I was provided for and taken care of, but it was shrouded in a darker side that also involved drugs and violence.
 While I was too young to understand it at the time, it was the perfect environment for growth because it made me resilient and taught me how to be self-sufficient.

 I always loved going to my friends’ houses, because a lot of their parents lived in gorgeous properties.
 I did not.
 Naturally, I wanted to fit in, so I learned how to think like my friends, while also working hard on my own with the goal of earning like their parents someday.

 I think this is where my inspiration and my love for real estate began.
 I would daydream about one day living in a beautiful home and imagining how it would feel to pull into my garage at night and knowing that this was my home.
 Those visions got me through a lot of tough times.
 My childhood wasn’t all bad, though.
 In fact, some of my most cherished memories come from my Mom.
 I can remember two of them vividly, and looking back, I think it would be fair to say that they shaped me.